 - This includes restructuring positions where and when possible, evaluating contract proposals based on quality of service and cost, and pursuing additional partnerships to provide efficient services.

-- Migrate to an online human resources program including payroll by the end of 2017-18 school year.
+- Migrate to an online human resources program for leave approvals by the end of the 2018-19 school year.

 - Perform a line item analysis of all accounts to seek financial efficiencies.